Early Help & Childcare

 30 hours Extended Entitlement for 3 & 4 year olds

-From September 2017 it is expected that the majority of working parents of three and four year olds will be eligible for an additional 15 hours of childcare per week.
-You may have seen or heard it referred to as 30 hours free childcare.
+The majority of working parents of three and four year olds could be eligible for an additional 15 hours of childcare per week.
+You may have seen or heard it referred to as 30 hours funded childcare.

 The eligibility criteria are as follows;

 - Both parents are working (or the sole parent is working in a lone parent family) and each parent earns a weekly minimum equivalent to 16 hours at national living wage, and less than £100,000 per year.

 Working will include employed and self-employed people.
 Parents do not necessarily have to actually work 16 hours a week, but their earnings must reflect at least 16 hours of work at the national living wage.
 This includes parents on zero contract hours who meet the criteria

 - Both parents are employed but one or both parents is temporarily away from the workplace on parental, maternity, paternity or adoption leave